 All year groups take part in summative assessment tests (NFER/Y6 SATs) – on entry in September, mid-year in February and in May/June for:

 - Grammar, Spelling & Punctuation;

-Writing is assessed by teaching staff throughout the year.
+Writing is assessed by teachers throughout the year.
 Moderation of writing between school staff, as well as with cluster schools, ensure the moderation of writing is accurate.
 Year 6 writing is also monitored by the local authority at regular intervals, the last time being in 2017.

 Science and the foundation subjects are assessed formatively throughout the year, at relevant points in the teaching.
 Staff record whether the pupil is working below, at or higher than age-related expectations at the end of the year/key stage.

-Please read the Annfield Plain Junior School assessment guides for parents below for further clarification of assessment at our school.
+Please read the Annfield Plain Junior School assessment guide for parents below, for further clarification of assessment at our school.

 Y3 Maths Information for Parents

 Y3 Writing Information for Parents